torvalds/linux/Documentation/power/runtime_pm.rst

 In addition, the power.autosuspend_delay field can be changed by user space at any time.
 If a driver cares about this, it can call pm_runtime_autosuspend_expiration() from within the ->runtime_suspend() callback while holding its private lock.
-If the function returns a nonzero value then the delay has not yet expired and the callback should return -EAGAIN.
+If the function returns a yesnzero value then the delay has yest yet expired and the callback should return -EAGAIN.